neo-chem-synth-wave/literature/README.md

 ## Utilization
-The purpose of the [scripts](/scripts) directory is to illustrate how to search the available computer-assisted chemical synthesis literature.
+The purpose of the [scripts](/scripts) directory is to illustrate how to utilize the available computer-assisted chemical synthesis literature.
 The [generate_timeline_markdown_table](/scripts/generate_timeline_markdown_table.py) script can be utilized as follows:

 ```shell